appsmithorg/appsmith-docs/website/docs/advanced-concepts/invite-users.md

 # Invite Users

 Appsmith allows you to share your application with the end user or with a team member for collaboration.
 There are multiple ways to share your application in Appsmith.
 You can either share your workspace or share a specific application.
+You can create your own Appsmith account when invited to an app.
+The admin does not have to create login credentials.

 ## Default roles